grid reference TM 295 356Something we've got wrong about this establishment? Something more you think we should know

 There has been some uncertainty about exactly which building was the Angel.
 Most old OS maps show it as having been the building central to our photograph (perpendicular to the road).
 And the listed buildings register also claims this building was an old inn.
 But to add confusion, the 1880s large-scale OS town plan of Walton shows the pub in the building where the Post Office is, with the other building marked as a "public hall".
 However, a photograph taken late in the 19th century and published in a book about Felixstowe clearly shows the perpendicular building pictured to have been the pub.

 Though since maps as far back as 1881 show the building where the Post Office is as having also been a Post Office then, it seems most likely that the town plan was in error.

-We'd like to think that the nearby "Angel's" haridresser is named in honour of the pub, but somehow this seems improbable.
+We'd like to think that the nearby "Angel's" hairdresser is named in honour of the pub.
+But we can be sure that the business now occupying it, "the Angel Inn Coffee House" certainly is.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)